 You and everyone around you will be trying to figure out who you are.
 You’re not a little kid anymore, but far from an adult.
 You have more independence in Middle School and sometimes that makes life tricky.
 You’ll be faced with situations that are new and you might not know what to do.
 Remember #9 and talk to us.
 You don’t have to go through things alone.
 And when things are hard, remember they will get better.

-Starting Middle school will be a time of adjustment but also a time where you have a lot of fun.
-I’ll probably cry on your first day, so prepare yourself for that, but I’m so proud of you and excited to be a part of this journey with you.
+Starting Middle school will be a time of adjustment but also a time where your son has a lot of fun.
+You may cry as you send them off to their first day, so prepare yourself for that, but you’ll also be so proud of your son and excited to be a part of his journey.
 So have fun, make friends, and do your best.
 You’ve got this!